israralam145/366pi-Internship-Journal/Week 9.md

 <h3>Progress</h3>

 * Twitter Hashtag timeline embedded.
 I used a website called [SocialableKIT](https://www.sociablekit.com/) which is a service allows to embed social media feeds in websites.
-* I did few steps to make work:
+* I did few steps to make it work:
   1. Logged in with Google.
   2. Then click on "Create Widget" button on the top right corner.
   3. Now, there is a dropdown to select the widget type.
 Select "Twitter Hashtag Feed" then new textbox appears asking the hashtag name.
 Type the hashtag name (#betterplanettogether).
 Click on "Next".